wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Many websites use indicators like “required”, “optional”, or an asterisk (\*).
 But which is clearest?

 Do user research for your language.
-For example in Dutch the word "optioneel" (optional) hard for people with low literacy, and "niet verplicht" (not required) is a better choice.
+For example in Dutch the word "optioneel" (optional) is hard to understand for people with low literacy, and "niet verplicht" (not required) is a better choice.
 This may be different for your language.

 Prefer **“required”** over an asterisk, because an asterisk assumes prior knowledge of the meaning of that icon.
 If you do use an asterisk, explain its meaning above the form.